 The First-Year at Landmark College

 We are committed to supporting new students through a welcoming community and supportive academic environment.
-Transitioning college students, especially those who learn differently, benefit from an intentional approach to education that acknowledges the differing needs of developing learners.
+College students, especially those who learn differently, benefit from an intentional approach to education that acknowledges the differing needs and strengths of developing learners.
 Through curricular offerings, academic advising, and our network of support, we provide an intellectual framework that introduces students to the cognitive, physical, and affective dimensions of learning.
 Best practices and current research guide our approach to providing an exceptional collegiate environment.

 - Assignments are relevant and meaningful.